VITALIKXXX/VITALIKXXX/README.md

 # Hello and Welcome! 👋

 ## About Me
 Hello!
 Welcome to my GitHub profile.
-I'm **Vitalii Tomenko**, a passionate developer transitioning into the world of **JavaScript development**.
-With a background in **veterinary technology** and experience in **fieldwork on poultry farms**, I'm now focusing on building a future in **software development** and **marketing**.
+I'm **Vitalii Tomenko**, a passionate developer transitioning into the world of **JavaScript development**.I'm now focusing on building a future in **software development**.
 I've completed a **JavaScript programming course** and continue to sharpen my skills through hands-on projects.
-My goal is to shift to an **office-based role** in my current veterinary company while exploring ways to **increase company revenue through marketing strategies**.

 ## 🔧 Technologies & Tools

 ### 💻 Frontend: